Growth of points on hyperelliptic curves: Introduction

 where

 Moreover, if $n$ is sufficiently large, we have the improvement

 \end{theorem}

-In the case where $d$ is even, we restrict our attention to even $n$.
-This is necessary in general, because a positive proportion of hyperelliptic curves over $\Q$ will have no points over any odd degree extensions, a result due to Bhargava, Gross, and Wang \cite{BGW}.
-In fact, they prove that this proportion approaches 100\% as $g \to \infty$.
+Theorem \ref{thm:odddeg} applies whenever $C$ has a rational Weierstrass point, as we can choose an equation for $C$ with $d$ odd.
+In the general case, when $d$ is even, we restrict our attention to even $n$.
+This turns out to be a necessary restriction because a positive proportion of hyperelliptic curves over $\mathbb{Q}$ will have no points over any odd degree extensions, a result due to Bhargava, Gross, and Wang \cite{BGW}.
 After making this restriction, we obtain a similar asymptotic bound to Theorem \ref{thm:odddeg}.

 \begin{theorem} Let $C$ be a hyperelliptic curve with genus $g \geq 1$ and degree $d = 2g + 2$.
 If $n \geq d+2$ is even, then

 where

 Moreover, when $n$ is sufficiently large, we have the improvement